-Scoresbysund, on Greenland's rugged east coast, is the largest, longest and arguably most spectacular fjord systems in the world.
+Scoresbysund, on Greenland's rugged east coast, is the largest, longest and arguably most spectacular fjord system in the world.
 This area was named for William Scoresby, who charted the east coast of Greenland in 1822.
 At the start of the sound, Itoqqortoormitt is East Greenland’s most northerly community and one of the world’s last remaining examples of a living hunter society.
-Our time here is spent bonding with the Inuit people and gaining an appreciation of their way of life.
-With clear skies, we’ll also have a great opportunity to see the Northern Lights.
-Sailing deeper into Scoresbysund, we encounter massive icebergs and an ancient Thule settlement, keeping our eyes peeled for sightings of rare blue icebergs, which are more normally seen in the Antarctic.
+Our time here is spent getting to know the Inuit people and gaining an appreciation of their traditional way of life.
+With clear skies, we’ll also have an opportunity to see the northern lights, depending on the time of year (there is no darkness at high summer, thus they are not visible).
+Sailing deeper into Scoresbysund, we encounter massive icebergs and an ancient Thule settlement, keeping our eyes peeled for sightings of rare blue icebergs, which are more typically seen in the Antarctic.

 Nuuk & West Greenland

-Nuuk is Greenland’s cosmopolitan capital, where you can visit mummies at the national museum, experience Inuit culture at the art museum and saunter through a historic harbor that fronts a sprawling fjord filled with inlets, islands, waterfalls and marine life.
-The world’s smallest capital is surrounded along Greenland’s west coast by dramatic fjords that run fat with Arctic char while reindeer and musk oxen roam the land between ocean and inland ice.
-The Gulf Stream meanders nearby, which keeps winter seas from freezing.
+Nuuk is Greenland’s cosmopolitan capital, a thriving city of more than 16,000.
+Here, you can observe mummies at the national museum, admire Inuit cultural achievements at the art museum, and saunter along a historic harbor that fronts a sprawling fjord filled with inlets, islands, waterfalls and marine life.
+One of the world’s smallest capitals, Nuuk lies on Greenland’s west coast surrounded by dramatic fjords abundant with seals and Arctic char, while reindeer and musk oxen roam the strip of ice-free land between the ocean and the inland ice sheet.
+The Gulf Stream moderates the climate and keeps winter seas from freezing.

 Situated barely below the Arctic Circle, lively Reykjavik is the world’s northernmost capital city.
 A colorful historic old town and harbor includes the picturesque Hallgrimskirkja Cathedral with its 210-foot tower and Iceland’s National Museum filled with Viking treasures and artifacts, including unusual whalebone carvings.
-Take the waters at Blue Lagoon, Iceland’s famous expanse of geothermal waters, with inviting spa treatments to match the spectacular scenery.
+Take the waters at the Blue Lagoon, Iceland’s famous expanse of geothermal waters, with inviting spa treatments for sublime relaxation.

-Iceland’s most geologically active region reveals hot, bubbling mud pools at Hverarönd, an explosion crater at Viti and the the waterfall of the gods at Godafoss.
-Off shore, watch for whales as we sail north to the land of the midnight sun and take Zodiacs ashore to the tiny island of Grimsey, where we share the company of nesting arctic terns, fulmars and burrowing puffins.
+Iceland’s most geologically active region features hot, bubbling mud pools at Hverarond, an explosion crater at Viti, and the waterfall of the gods at Godafoss.
+Offshore, watch for whales as we sail north to the land of the midnight sun and take Zodiacs ashore to the tiny island of Grimsey, where we share the company of nesting Arctic terns, fulmars

-Formed between 5,000 and 10,000 years ago by undersea volcanoes, the 14 Westman Islands and a smattering of outcroppings make up one of the the world’s youngest archipelagos—and one of Iceland’s best kept secrets.
+Formed between 5,000 and 10,000 years ago by undersea volcanoes, the 14 Westman Islands and a smattering of outcroppings comprise one of the world’s youngest archipelagos—and one of Iceland’s best-kept secrets.
 The islands are a haven for seabird watching, most famously Europe’s largest colony of puffins.
 In 1963, the world witnessed on film the dramatic birth of its newest island, Surtsey—now a UNESCO World Heritage Site.
 In 1973, Heimaey, the only island inhabited year-round, was threatened by lava flows that nearly closed off its harbor.
-At the crater, the earth is still hot and we enjoy expansive views of areas that had been engulfed by lava.
+At the crater, the earth is still hot and we enjoy expansive views of areas that were engulfed by lava.

 On cruising days, enjoy a relaxing day aboard ship, keeping an eye out for marine mammals along the way.
-If conditions permit, we may search for wildlife in areas we’ve found over the years that they are likely to frequent.
-Inside, enjoy browsing the library’s collection of books and maps, take in a slideshow or naturalist lecture, or take advantage of the ‘open bridge’ policy for a visit the captain.
+If conditions permit, we may search for wildlife in places it is likely to frequent.
+Indoors, enjoy browsing the library’s collection of books and maps, take in a slideshow or naturalist lecture, or take advantage of the open bridge policy and chat with the captain.